Steering Clear of the Yellow Light Trap

 What most drivers don’t know is that even while they’re making a left turn on a yellow light, it doesn't necessarily mean that the opposing cars also have a yellow light.
 In other words, many traffic lights in Bentonville, AR are not correctly staggered and when you assume that the other drivers have a yellow light, their light may still green.
 That’s when the drama starts!

 Don’t Trust ANY Traffic Light to Be Right!

 Some reports show that this problem stems from challenges in programming old traffic signal control software, while others prefer to lay the blame on the introduction of newer electronic traffic light equipment that leaves drivers not enough time to make a completed left.
 Others have even pointed fingers at traffic engineers or technicians who do not understand or fully believe that the Yellow Light Trap is a serious hazard for drivers.
 Some traffic websites will even state that it’s all the drivers’ fault!

-Regardless of who is at fault, CDE Collision Centers (Hammond) has some tips for you to use so to steer clear of the Yellow Light Trap.
+Regardless of who is at fault, Bob Morey's Auto Body has some tips for you to use so you can steer clear of the Yellow Light Trap.

 - Turn when there is only a safe and clear gap in opposing traffic.
 Most states allow cars to complete the turn if the intersection was entered before the light turned red.
 In this situation, the oncoming traffic must yield right of way to allow the car to complete its turn.

 - It’s important to be alert at all times as things happen quickly on the road.
 Keep your head on a swivel and don’t text or talk on the phone.

 No matter what, drivers should remain cautious and rely on their common sense and observation skills to remain alert when making left hand turns across oncoming traffic.
 Stay out of the Yellow Light Trap, my friends, and remember—safety is surely no accident.